 This guide is intended for easy reference.
-You do not need to read all of the guide - instead, choose a section appropriate to your research from the contents and go to that particular section.
-From there, follow the guidelines appropriate to the period of your research.
+You do not need to read all of the guide - instead, look at the contents page and choose the section appropriate to your research.
+Go to that section and follow the guidelines.

-The guide will indicate whether the records are available on microfilm or microfiche or whether the original document will have to be viewed.
-If the latter is the case then they will have to be requested using the requisition slips, as shown on page five.
-Requisition forms are available on the reading tables.
+The guide will indicate whether the records are available on microfilm or microfiche, or whether the original document will have to be viewed.
 If records are available on microfilm or microfiche, they must be viewed in this format.
+If you need to view an original document, please speak to a member of the Archive team who will assist you.

 Where records are available on microfiche, the guide will indicate the number of the appropriate fiche.
-Ask at the enquiry desk to view the relevant fiche.
+Ask at the Archive reception desk to view the relevant fiche.
 Where records are available on microfilm, the guide will give the location of the reel.